wasmCloud/wasmcloud-dev-site/content/app-dev/create-provider/rust.md

 wash new provider fakepay-provider
 ```

 The command above creates a new capability provider project called `fakepay-provider`.
+You can use the default vendor `Acme` here.
 Lets change to the newly created directory and start writing some code.
-The implementation below has all the methods a provider would need to implement to satisfy the capability contract `wasmcloud:example:payments`.
-You could paste this code into src/main.rs (replace the existing contents of that file).
+The implementation below has all the methods a provider would need to implement to satisfy the capability contract `wasmcloud:examples:payments`.

+Paste this code into src/main.rs (replace the existing contents of that file).
 The functions themselves haven't been filled out - that's where your business logic goes.
 You can see that there is almost no boilerplate here, letting you stay focussed on your business logic.

 ```rust
 //!
 Fakepay - stub payments capability provider